Strategies, research, industry trends — your pulse on the marketplace

 protect your brand

-Fake reviews are a plague.
+Fraudulent content like fake reviews or social posts are a plague.
 A plague you need to combat if you want to protect your brand and earn customer loyalty.
 Today, user-generated content (UGC) such as ratings and reviews, and customer photos and videos, is absolutely essential for consumers to make educated purchasing decisions.
-In order for brands and retailers to be successful, you must help your consumers make smart purchasing decisions by earning and keeping trust in online UGC.
+In order for brands and retailers to be successful, you must help your consumers make smart purchasing decisions by earning and keeping their trust in online UGC.

-And while almost all shoppers use ratings and reviews (88%) to evaluate or learn more about products, fake reviews are affecting their ability to confidently turn to reviews as a trusted source when making product purchasing decisions.
+With almost all shoppers using ratings and reviews (88%) to evaluate or learn more about products and more than half of shoppers saying they often discover a product or service through social media (54%), fake reviews are affecting their ability to confidently turn to UGC as a trusted source when making product purchasing decisions.

 And preserving that trust isn’t just about maintaining your customer base and increasing sales.
 It’s also about maintaining regulatory compliance.
-Government agencies all over the world enforce consumer protection laws that prohibit unscrupulous marketing practices — including fake, deceptive or misleading reviews.
+Government agencies all over the world enforce consumer protection laws that prohibit unscrupulous marketing practices — including fake reviews or social media posts or attributes.

-In its notice of proposed regulation, the FTC explained the need for the new rule by citing examples of clearly deceptive practices from its recent cases.
-They specifically called out the widespread emergence of generative AI, which will make it easier for bad actors to create fake reviews.
+In its final rule, the FTC clearly addressed the widespread emergence of generative AI, which will make it easier for bad actors to create fake reviews and makes the introduction of this new rule of even greater importance.

 The proposed new rule clarifies that businesses are prohibited from: